nilu1996/test/README.md

-Hello,
+Hello Peter,

-Regarding the integration between Tableau and Okta:
+I'm seeking clarification regarding the integration between Tableau and Okta.

+Firstly, focusing on Tableau Dev:
-1. **Tableau Dev:** Since step number 3 was not followed, users are able to log in using their email addresses without any issues.
+We've noticed that we haven't followed step number 3 as outlined in the documentation.
+Despite this, we're able to log in using email credentials.

+Moving on to Tableau UAT:
-2. **Tableau UAT:** After following step number 3 and adding assertion details in Okta, users are unable to log in using their email IDs.
-This is because the Okta configuration does not support the Email ID attribute as per the documentation.
+Here, we've completed step number 3 as specified.
+Subsequently, we shared the metadata file with the Okta team, who then added assertion details.
+However, it came to our attention that users were unable to log in using their email IDs.
+Our documentation indicates that email ID attributes are not supported.

-Regarding your question about whether to remove the configuration from Okta:
+My query is, should we remove the configuration from the Okta side?

-Removing the configuration from Okta may resolve the issue of users not being able to log in using their email IDs.
-However, it's important to consider the impact of this action:

-- **Immediate Impact:** Users will be able to log in using their email IDs, which may align with the current login behavior in the development environment.

-- **Future Impact:** Removing the configuration may affect any future integrations or authentication mechanisms that rely on the Okta configuration.
-It's essential to assess whether any other applications or services depend on this configuration and whether there are alternative solutions or workarounds.

-Before making any changes, it's recommended to consult with the Okta team to understand the implications and potential impact on other systems or processes.
-Additionally, testing the changes in a controlled environment can help ensure that the desired outcome is achieved without causing any unforeseen issues.

-Let me know if you need further clarification or assistance.

-Best regards,
+If so, I'd like to understand the potential impact of this action on Okta's configuration and any potential future implications.

+Looking forward to your guidance on this matter.

-[Your Name]
+Best regards, [Your Name]